chaosinfernohq/marker_motion/README.md

 }

 class _MapScreenState extends State<MapScreen> {
-  // Your markers that might change position Set<Marker> _markers = {};
+  // The set of markers that you want to animate between multiple positions Set<Marker> _markers = {};

   @override